wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

         delay_period = body_data['delay_period']
 ```

-In the above code, you specified the view accepts POST requests in the line: 'request.method == 'POST".
+In the above code, you specified the view accepts POST requests in the line: `request.method == 'POST'`.
 Then, you decoded the request body in JSON format.
 After that, you stripped the body of the request to the items it contains.
 The items are the following inputs received from the user:

-1. "sender": a variable that contains the information about the message sender.
+1. `sender`: a variable that contains the information about the message sender.
-2. "recipients": a list of the phone numbers of the SMS recipients.
+2. `recipients`: a list of the phone numbers of the SMS recipients.
-3. "message_string": the text you will send in the bulk SMS campaign.
+3. `message_string`: the text you will send in the bulk SMS campaign.
-4. "batch_size": stipulates the number of recipients to send an SMS to at once.
+4. `batch_size`: stipulates the number of recipients to send an SMS to at once.
-5. "delay_period": the time frame in between sending SMS batches (measured in seconds).
+5. `delay_period`: the time frame in between sending SMS batches (measured in seconds).

 Now, you will create a function to split the list of the recipients' phone numbers into batches.
 Add the following code outside the `sendMessage` function in the `views.py` file: